Legal Studies (LGST) 369

 LGST 369 Commercial Law is a three-credit course at Athabasca University.
 This course is designed to inform business people and those dealing with businesses of the core legal principles, laws, and institutions which govern trade and commerce in Canada.
 It will help business people to anticipate and, if possible, avoid legal problems, and to know when to seek legal advice.
 Consumers and customers will learn about their legal rights.
 This course supports efforts to make the commercial laws of Canada understandable and responsive to the needs of ordinary citizens.
 Commercial Law will assist everyone to understand and make use of the law in pursuing their legitimate interests.

-- Unit 1: The Canadian Legal System and Litigation
+- Unit 1: The Canadian Legal System, Litigation, and Risk Management

-- Unit 4: Tort Law Part 1 – Introduction and Intentional Torts
+- Unit 2: Tort Law – Introduction and Intentional Torts

-- Unit 5: Tort Law Part 2 – Negligence and Other Torts
+- Unit 3: Tort Law – Torts Affecting Business and Negligence

-- Unit 6: Contract Law Part 1 – Creation of Contracts and Contractual Terms
+- Unit 5: Contract Law – Contractual Terms and Defects

-- Unit 7: Contract Law Part 2 – Discharge and Breach of Contract
+- Unit 6: Contract Law – Discharge, Breach, and Remedies

-- Unit 12: Information, Privacy, and Information Technology
+- Unit 12: Secured Transactions and Creditors’ Rights

 After completing LGST 369 you should be able to:

-- analyze factual situations in order to identify legal issues and problems which may arise from them to avoid problems if possible.
+- Analyze factual situations and identify legal problems which might arise from them to avoid problems if possible.

-- Analyze legal problems and apply problem solving techniques to list and describe possible responses to them
+- Analyze legal problems and apply problem solving techniques to identify possible responses and choose from among them.

-- use this knowledge and these skills to assert and protect rights and interests, seeking and instructing professional help when necessary.
+- Use this knowledge and these skills to assert and protect rights and interests, seeking and instructing professional help when necessary.

 |Activity||Credit Weight||Date Due|